Trade wars, Trump tariffs and protectionism explained

 Services contribute to the majority of the US economy's net income.
 China, in contrast, doesn't export nearly as many services as it does manufactured goods.

 So the president's obsession with trade deficits is not always popular, with critics damning the administration's moves as protectionism.

 Protectionism is trying to use restrictions such as tariffs to boost your country's industry, and shield it from foreign competition.

 Take Mr Trump's steel and aluminium tariffs.

-At the start of March, before his latest moves against China, the president announced a 25% tariff on all steel imports, and 10% on aluminium.
+In May 2018, the president announced a 25% tariff on all steel imports, and 10% on aluminium.

 The Trump administration claims the US relies too much on other countries for its metals, and that it couldn't make enough weapons or vehicles using its own industry if a war broke out.